KarisFang/fpa-portfolio-reporting-pipeline/README.md

 interactive dashboard) — built once, refreshed on a schedule, not rebuilt from scratch every month.

 ---
-Built by Karis Fang as a portfolio project for FP&A roles.
+Built by Karis Fang as a portfolio project.